Weevarv2.0

 If your project has a tailwind.config.{js,ts} or the tailwindcss package installed, Weevar's Vite plugin auto-detects it and switches on tailwindVerbatimClasses in the prompt config.
 With this on, prompts include the parent's actual utility classes verbatim instead of paraphrasing the layout in English.

-Example prompt fragment with Tailwind awareness:
+Example prompt fragment with Tailwind awareness (layout):

 Container: <nav className="flex gap-6 items-center">